wlonk/arcadia/arcadia.md

 At the end of a session, you may adjust any relationships you have, by mutual accord of both parties involved.

+Relationships are constrained, though.
+You cannot be intimates with the entire world.
+At any time, you may have no more than two level four relationships, three level three, and five level two.
+Yes, these numbers are small; it's a game, the cast is likewise small.

+### Reputations

-Reputations: every social role has three role-token triggers.
+Every social role has three role-token triggers.
 You can, under certain circumstances, ruin your reputation.
-Each trigger has a bad reputation associated with it; simply check the box for that bad reputation, and you no longer gain role tokens through that behavior.
-A gentleman might become, for instance, a rake, a drunkard, or a bully, and in each case, forfeit a way of gaining social role tokens.
+Each trigger has a bad reputation associated with it; once you have checked all the boxes next to a reputation, you have earned it and you no longer gain role tokens through that behavior.
+A gentleman might become, for instance, a fool, a libertine, or a bully, and in each case, forfeit a way of gaining social role tokens.

 ## The GM